tadhgboyle/tab/README.md

 ### Todo:
 *High to Low sort*
-- Add tax.
-Make configurable + PST on a per item basis.
 - Add tags to products + be able to search by tags.
 - Stats -> Income by week, month...
 Most popular products...
 - Add stock/inventory features...